 Admission and Financial Aid

-This year's application season begins on September 4, 2018.
+This year's application season begins in the first week of September, 2019.
 You will not be able to submit an application before that date.
-The deadline for receipt of applications and all supporting documents is December 1, 2018.
-All admissions are for Fall 2019.
+The deadline for receipt of applications and all supporting documents is December 1, 2019.
+All admissions are for Fall 2020.

 To apply to the Ph.D. program, go to the "Admission" page of the website of the Graduate School.